Posted: 12/6/2012 December 6th, 2012

 Manny: We created a spreadsheet that outlined average daily living expenses for each country and multiplied it by the number of days we would spend in each country.
-We factored in when we would be staying with family or friends as well as transportation costs.
+We factored in when we would be staying with family or friends, as well as transportation costs.
 We then added a 15% buffer, knowing full well that it’s next to impossible to stay right on budget.

-Olivia: I also took on a number of different event planning contracts on the side, working 18 hour days quite often.
+Olivia: I also took on a number of different event-planning contracts on the side, working 18 hour days quite often.
 It wasn’t that easy, but it was manageable because we had a clear goal in mind.
 We made it a point to not dip into our overall savings or any money we made from the sale of our home or cars.
 This way we have no hesitation or regrets spending the money on our adventure and can actually enjoy it stress-free.

 That’s a lot of travel!
 What about life on the road has surprised you the most?

 Another surprise is language barriers.
-This is often the worry of many travelers, but it becomes inexistent when you actually start travelling.
+This is often the worry of many travelers, but it becomes nonexistent when you actually start traveling.
 Sign language and different translator apps are actually more fun and add a new, funny dimension to common interactions.

 Staying on budget can be a problem for a lot of people.
 How do you two stay on budget?

 We have a spreadsheet where we keep track of every single expense.
-On one page we have categories such as restaurant, grocery, transport, entrance fees, gas, car, etc. One the next sheet we have totals for each category and then we average out the expenditures by days to see where we are at and if we need to start cutting back.
+On one page we have categories such as restaurant, grocery, transport, entrance fees, gas, car, etc. On the next sheet, we have totals for each category and then we average out the expenditures by days to see where we are at and if we need to start cutting back.
 We often share meals since general portions are gluttonously large.